alexandre-ricciardi/zawgl/README.md

 This will expose an endpoint on 8182 port.

 ## Interface
-Zawgl exposes a WebSocket on the configured that transports [Bson](https://crates.io/crates/bson) documents.
+Zawgl exposes a WebSocket on the configured port that transports [Bson](https://crates.io/crates/bson) documents.

 Zawgl replies contain a list of graphs representing all the matching instance of the query.